apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SolarWinds charged by SEC for failing to disclose cybersecurity problems**
+**Cops were sent to Maine gunman’s home weeks before massacres amid concern he ‘is going to snap and commit a mass shooting’**

-You can read more about it [here](https://www.washingtonpost.com/national-security/2023/10/30/solarwinds-computer-breach-sec-russia/).
+You can read more about it [here](https://www.cnn.com/2023/10/29/maine-shooting-robert-card-investigation/index.html).

 ## Requirements
 - Python 3.8